ericvolp12/slack-cloudbuild/README.md

+# Slack Cloudbuild

-# Google Cloud Function sending Cloud Build statuses to a Slack channel
+`slack-cloudbuild` is a Google Cloud Function sending Cloud Build statuses to a Slack channel

 Adapted from https://github.com/onsails/cloudbuild-slack